icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 .. code-block:: sh

    . /usr/local/bin/thisroot.sh

 .. _cern: https://root.cern.ch/downloading-root

 .. _osxpythonsetup:

-Python on MacOS
+Python on macOS
 """""""""""""""

 .. highlight:: sh

-Apple has done a fairly decent of including a recent version of python2 in MacOS.
+Apple has done a fairly decent of including a recent version of python2 in macOS.
 But now that IceTray is transitioning to python3 it is necessary to compile IceTray against python3.
-The previous section described the easiest way to install python3 on MacOS: using homebrew.
+The previous section described the easiest way to install python3 on macOS: using homebrew.

 With python3 installed with homebrew the :command:`python` command will still refer to the system python, but python3 will refer to python3.
 IceTray will